 Barriers to learning

 We have designated staff in place who are specially trained to support your child's needs and well-being.
 The effectiveness of our work is increased through a process of information sharing with the home and we ask that you contact us immediately with any chnages in your circumstances - all information provided is treated confidentially.

 Staff are vigilant in their ongoing approaches for identifying changes in pupil behaviour or other triggers that may affect a child's emotional well-being.
 For example in cases where a private fostering arrangement is put in place without school being informed.

-If you have any concerns regarding your child's mental health, please contact Mr Williams or Mrs Pitt immediately or seek further information from Halton's Child and Adolescent Mental Health Service.
+If you have any concerns regarding your child's mental health, please contact Mr Paton or Miss Fazackerley immediately or seek further information from Halton's Child and Adolescent Mental Health Service.

 Parents / carers / stakeholders are encouraged to add an extra layer of vigilance around the recent terror related activity.
-Should you have any suspicisions or concerns regarding any terror related activity including radicalisation then you should immediately conatact Mr Andrew Williams, the school's Single Point of Contact (SPOC) - 0151 423 3322, or alternatively the National Anti-Terrorist Hotline - 0800 789 321.
+Should you have any suspicisions or concerns regarding any terror related activity including radicalisation then you should immediately conatact Mr Dave Paton, the school's Single Point of Contact (SPOC) - 0151 423 3322, or alternatively the National Anti-Terrorist Hotline - 0800 789 321.